A magical bloodline. A family curse. Can Connie break the spell before it shatters her future?

 About the Author

-Katherine Howe is the author of the New York Times bestsellers The Physick Book of Deliverance Dane and The House of Velvet and Glass, as well as two young adult novels, Conversion and The Appearance of Annie van Sinderen.
+Katherine Howe is the author of the New York Times bestsellers The Physick Book of Deliverance Dane and The House of Velvet and Glass, as well as the young adult novels, Conversion and The Appearance of Annie van Sinderen.
 She served as editor of The Penguin Book of Witches and her fiction has been translated into over twenty languages.
 Descended from three women who were tried for witchcraft in Salem, she and her family live in New England and New York City, where she is at work on her next novel.

 "The Daughters of Temperance Hobbs combines exacting historical research with compelling, imaginative storytelling.
 There is real magic at work in this book, which illuminates, like a candle in the dark, the enduring courage, wisdom, and searing power of women, passed down through countless generations."